Concordia-Earth/concordia/README.md

 ---

+## Smart Contracts Architecture

+The decentralized technical core of CONCORDIA is located in the `contracts/` folder:

+- **`ConcordiaRegistry.sol`**: Manages the immutable registry of public governance proposals, linking each initiative to its IPFS metadata and controlling the voting timeframes.
+- **`ConcordiaVoting.sol`**: Manages the decentralized voting ballot box.
+It implements a control system via nullifiers derived from zero-knowledge proofs (ZKP) to mathematically guarantee the one human, one vote principle and strict prevention of double voting, preserving absolute anonymity.

+---

 ## Current Project Status

 **Phase 1 — Foundation (In progress)**
-- ✅ Foundational Manifesto.
+- Foundational Manifesto
-- ✅ Identity Whitepaper.
+- Identity Whitepaper
-- ✅ Internal Governance Model.
+- Internal Governance Model
-- ✅ Values Manifesto.
+- Values Manifesto
-- ✅ Launch Strategy.
+- Launch Strategy
-- ✅ GitHub Repository.
+- GitHub Repository and Solidity core contracts
-- ⏳ concordia.earth website.
+- concordia.earth website
-- ⏳ Identity cryptographic protocol.
+- Identity cryptographic protocol
-- ⏳ First 100 contributors.
+- First 100 contributors

 ---